-Babies have often been observed doing a ‘tummy crunch,’ spontaneously pulling their knees up into a fetal position.
+Babies have often been observed doing a ‘tummy crunch,’ or full body flexion recoil, spontaneously pulling their knees up into a fetal position.
 This also promotes flexion and helps the head to be born.

-If progress arrests – no descent with the next contraction – help to flex the head is indicated, especially if baby’s tone and colour are not ideal.
+If progress arrests – no descent with maternal effort – help to flex the head is indicated, especially if baby’s tone and colour are not ideal.